zhongfu/tp/docs/UserGuide.md

 #### `clear`: Clear all application data

-Removes **all** data stored in the application.
-Useful for removing the sample data created when the application is started for the first time.
+Removes **all** data stored in PeopleSoft.
+Useful for removing the sample data created when PeopleSoft is started for the first time.

 <div markdown="block" class="alert alert-warning">